-But first, if you are a manager who has been identified as ‘abrasive’, please click here for a candid note from Sharone Bar-David to you.
+But first, if you are a person who has been identified as “abrasive,” please click here for a personal note from Sharone Bar-David.

-If you are a senior leader managing someone whose interpersonal style rubs people the wrong way, you know that an abrasive manager’s conduct is bad for business.
-Although a stellar (even brilliant) performer, the abrasive manager’s behaviour can cause distress in the work environment, trigger high staff turnover and sick leaves and tarnish your brand reputation.
+If you are a senior leader managing someone whose interpersonal style creates distress in the work environment, you know that their conduct is bad for business.
+Whether they hold a management position or are otherwise a valuable contributor, the abrasive person’s behaviour causes distress, triggers staff turnover and sick leaves, and tarnishes your brand reputation.

-You want to retain this person and their expertise, however the cost might be too high.
-To assess the cost and risk, fill out our free, proprietary risk assessment.
-You might be surprised at what you discover.
+You want to retain this person and their expertise, but the cost might be too high.
+Fill out our free risk assessment tool to assess the cost and risk — you might be surprised at what you discover.

-That’s where the REAL™ Program for Abrasive Leaders comes in.
+That’s where our REAL™ Program for Abrasive Leaders* comes in.

-Contact us to discuss how the REAL™ Program for Abrasive Leaders will help you assist the abrasive manager (and the work environment) get back on track.
+Contact us today to discuss how the REAL™ Program for Abrasive Leaders can help you assist the abrasive manager and get the work environment back on track.

 - Abrasive Bosses – Three Deadly Organizational Sins